* This is the Consumer Version. *

 Chlamydial throat infection usually causes no symptoms.

-Chlamydiae may be transferred to the eye, causing infection of the clear membrane that covers the white of the eye (conjunctivitis).
+In either sex, chlamydiae may be transferred to the eye, causing infection of the clear membrane that covers the white of the eye (conjunctivitis).

 Doctors suspect these infections based on symptoms, such as a discharge from the penis or cervix.
 In most cases, doctors diagnose chlamydial infections by doing tests that detect the bacteria’s unique genetic material (DNA).
 Usually, a sample of the discharge from the penis or cervix is used.
 For some types of these tests, a urine sample can be used.
 Thus, people can avoid the discomfort of having a swab inserted into the penis or having a pelvic examination to obtain a sample.